Smart Growth Implementation Assistance Project Summaries

 Montgomery County has been a leader among local governments in implementing land use policies that support compact, transit-oriented development in suburban cores while protecting rural agricultural areas.
 These approaches mitigate climate change by reducing vehicle miles travelled, preserving natural areas that sequester carbon, and creating more compact and energy-efficient buildings.
 Yet the lack of a coordinated methodological approach has prevented the county from measuring how these approaches help meet its climate protection goals.

 The county requested assistance to develop an approach to estimate the greenhouse gas reduction impacts of various land use alternatives, thereby supporting local decision-makers' ability to approve projects that contribute to the community's climate protection goals.
-No report will be issued for this project.
+No report was issued for this project.

 Saginaw, Michigan, is a city in transition.
 During the last decade, the city has seen a decline in its population and an increase in vacant and abandoned properties.
 City and county officials requested assistance to develop a land use and infrastructure strategy that stabilizes neighborhoods through the sustainable reuse of abandoned properties, supports redevelopment of abandoned properties as green infrastructure, and creates opportunities for long-term economic growth.